Townsel77/Termux-sudo/README.md

 A bash script that provides sudo for Termux
 Termux is a terminal emulator and Linux environment for Android

+**Note**

+termux-sudo was originally hosted on GitHub.
+Due to the fact that Microsoft is purchasing GitHub, I have decided to move it here.

 **Requirements**

 Rooted phone with su binary